The abilityNEWS Daily

 Tolebrutinib lowers the risk of disability progression in non-relapsing secondary MS

-By Multiple Sclerosis Australia
+by Multiple Sclerosis Australia

 Tolebrutinib, a treatment targeting specific cells, has been shown to reduce the progression of MS in people with non-relapsing secondary progressive multiple sclerosis.
 The findings suggest potential benefits for managing this advanced stage of the disease, which currently lacks effective treatment options.